google/or-tools/cmake/README.md

   GIT_TAG        main
 )

-# After the following call, the CMake targets defined by or-tools
+# After the following call, the CMake targets defined by OR-Tools
 # will be defined and available to the rest of the build
 FetchContent_MakeAvailable(or-tools)